eagronin/market-basket-analyze/README.md

 ## Finding Associations Across Consumer Purchases

 The only features in the dataset that we need to perform market basket analysis are the ID, which represents a unique ID for a transaction, and Description, which represents item description.
-In order to prepare the data for the market basket analsis in R, we need to convert the items dataset, which is currently in the dataframe format into transactions format.
-To perform this conversion we first need to reshape our dataframe into a specific format that can be converted into the transactions format.
+In order to prepare the data for market basket analsis in R, we need to convert the `items` dataset, which is currently in dataframe format into transactions format.
+To perform this conversion we first need to reshape our dataframe into a specific format that can be converted into transactions format.

-The following code removes the features that are no longer needed from the dataset, and reshapes it into a "wide" format, i.e., we will create a matrix with each row corresponding to a unique ID and each column corresponding to a unique Description.
-The cells in the matrix are going to take the values of either TRUE, when an item with the description as identified by its column name was purchased by the customer and on the date as specified by the corresponding ID, or FALSE otherwise:
+The following code removes the features that are no longer needed from the dataset, and reshapes the dataset into a "wide" format, i.e., we will create a matrix with each row corresponding to a unique ID and each column corresponding to a unique Description.
+The cells in the matrix are going to take the values of either TRUE, when an item with the description as identified by its column name was purchased by the customer and on the date as specified by the corresponding row, or FALSE otherwise:

 ```R
 keeps = c("ID", "Description")